GetStoreConnect/agentforce-education-workforce-academy-demo/README.md

 # StoreConnect Workforce Academy Agentforce Package

-This repository contains the metadata for the StoreConnect Workforce Academy second-generation (2GP) managed package that powers the Workforce Academy Agentforce demo.
+This repository contains the metadata for the StoreConnect Workforce Academy second-generation (2GP) managed package that powers the StoreConnect Workforce Academy demo available at [agentforce-edu.storeconnectdemo.com](https://agentforce-edu.storeconnectdemo.com/).
 It bundles the flows, Apex services and Agentforce (GenAI) assets required to deliver conversational commerce, career exploration, and booking experiences backed by StoreConnect.

+Currently this project uses the Order record to create the checkout cart and has other limitations.
+It is a proof of concept only and should only be used as a base to develop out your own StoreConnect powered Agentforce chat agent.

 ## Highlights
 - 2GP-ready Salesforce DX project aligned to StoreConnect Workforce Academy storytelling.